JohnGee96/Iris-Flower-Classifier/README.md

 4. Combination of Learning Rate Annealing and Momentum Annealing

     For exploration purpose, I can try to slowly decay the learning rate and at the same time grow the momentum over the training time.

+## Acknowledgement

+The structure in file `nn.py` is modeled after the lesson on `miniflow` in Udacity's Self Driving Car Nano-Degree Program, which imitates the implementation of TensorFlow.